 Genetic studies of diverse populations are already showing just how much variation there can be in the human genome.
 In 2016, Nature reported that out of 192 gene variations shown to be linked to disease in Western populations, just 9 of these were shown to cause disease in South Asians.

 Our own analysis of public genome data revealed that a genetic fault which should cause epileptic seizures was present in 96% of the Indian population, yet virtually none of these people had the condition!

-This is vitally important because if new drugs tailored to such genetic disease markers are given to people other than the predominately white populations from which the databases are gathered, they are unlikely to work, and may even cause serious side effects.
+This is vitally important because if new drugs tailored to such genetic disease markers are given to people other than the predominately European ancestry populations from which the databases are gathered, they are unlikely to work, and may even cause serious side effects.

 Drug development is already a hugely expensive and time-consuming business, and the reality is that a large proportion of medicines simply don’t work for everyone.